 Your GP, cancer doctor or specialist palliative care team can refer you to a pain team.
-This is very useful if your pain is difficult to control or you need a nerve block.
+This can be very useful if your pain is difficult to control or you need a nerve block or other specialist treatment.

 We have more information about types of painkillers and ways they are used.

 As well as being on the right painkillers, there are lots of other things that can help manage your pain.
 These include surgery and medical treatments.

 Some people may have an operation to remove part, or all, of a tumour.
 This can help to relieve pressure on organs or a nerve.
 Surgery can be used to repair damaged bones.
 These treatments